Learning a language on paper or in the classroom is one thing, actually speaking it, being understood and holding a conversation is another.

 Join the ladies in the Clubhouse every week for French, English or Luxembourgish conversation classes, run by a native speaker and designed to improve your skills in a relaxed atmosphere.
 You must be an ALC member to join classes.

 Check your local commune which might, if demand is high enough, set up a language cafe or exchange.
-Unfortunately due to pandemic restrictions, many regular monthly language cafes have been cancelled, but look out for notices from communes to say that they have restarted.

 One of the biggest language exchange communities in Luxembourg, Tandem Group provides a space for people looking for a language buddy or group for Luxembourgish, but also many other languages.
 Members can post requests to meet up for coffee and a language exchange and numerous meet-ups are organised via the Facebook page.